Saju6635/Assignment1_Programming/README.md

 4. Run the application then

 ## Usage
-Basically allows you to play with the virtual pet. allows you to name the pet option to feed it and reduce it's hunger and improve it's health. option to play with it - increases happiness and hunger too.(note: if hunger level is too high you cannot play with it). option to let it rest - increases health but reduces happiness.(note: if happiness is too low, you cannot let is rest). you can see it's current status, that is it's health,happiness and hunger levels out of a scale of 1 to 10. you can exit the application at anytime.
+1. Basically allows you to play with the virtual pet.
+2. allows you to name the pet
+3. option to feed it and reduce it's hunger and improve it's health.
+4. option to play with it - increases happiness and hunger too.(note: if hunger level is too high you cannot play with it).
+5. option to let it rest - increases health but reduces happiness.(note: if happiness is too low, you cannot let is rest).
+6. you can see it's current status, that is it's health,happiness and hunger levels out of a scale of 1 to 10.
+7. you can exit the application at anytime by clicking 5 for exit.

 ## Author
 Saju Kurisummoottil Raju